 - Maxillary surgery coupled with poor rehabilitation of the manducatory muscles.

-The aggravating factors of a dental malocclusion
+The aggravating factors of malocclusion

 A damaged dental occlusion can lead to a malocclusion several years later.
 This is why it must be diagnosed, characterized and treated as soon as possible in children and adolescents, especially during the growth period, to prevent it from worsening.
 Here are the main aggravating factors of a malocclusion: